minhnguyent546/seas/ui/.github/instructions/ui.instructions.md

 - Layout includes custom content max-width and other design tokens
 - Responsive design using Tailwind's breakpoint system (sm, md, lg, xl, 2xl)
 - Use `clsx` and `tailwind-merge` utilities for conditional and merged class names

+### Icons

+- Use Tabler Icons (`@tabler/icons-react`) for all icon needs
+- Default icon size should be 16px for inline icons, 20-24px for standalone buttons
+- Use consistent stroke width (typically 2) across the application
+- Do not create custom wrapper components for icons unless absolutely necessary
+- The `/src/components/icons/` folder should remain minimal and only contain custom icons that don't exist in Tabler

 ## Chat UI Components